Asian naphtha profit margins hit lowest in over a decade

 Ethylene is a building block for plastic and is the product most commonly made at most petrochemical facilities.

-Reporting by Seng Li Peng in SINGAPORE; Additional reporting by Jane Chung in SEOUL; Editing by Henning Gloystein and Joseph Radford
+Additional reporting by Jane Chung in SEOUL and Shadia Nasralla in London; Editing by Henning Gloystein and Joseph Radford